infinum/eightshift-docs/website/blog/2022-12-22-block-patterns.md

 ![New pattern category and block pattern](/img/blog/block-pattern-example.png)

 ## Things to keep in mind
 Block patterns add layout and content which you can then modify at will per instance.
-These instances are not synchronised with the code-base so it becomes an issue if you've already used a pattern on multiple places on the site and then notice you've missed something in the pattern configuration phase.
-Fixing the pattern in the code-base will apply the changes on all newly added instances, but you will have to fix the misconfigured instances manually.
+These instances are not synchronised with the codebase so it becomes an issue if you've already used a pattern on multiple places on the site and then notice you've missed something in the pattern configuration phase.
+Fixing the pattern in the codebase will apply the changes on all newly added instances, but you will have to fix the misconfigured instances manually.